gstanden/orabuntu-lxc/README.md

 * Configures VLANs on the OpenvSwitch Network
 * Connects the OpenvSwitch network physical host interfaces using nftables or iptables rules
 * Deploys/Builds LXC from source as RPM or DEB packages
-* Creates an LXC-containerized Ubuntu 20.04 DNS/DHCP container running bind9 and isc-dhcp-server
+* Creates an LXC-containerized Ubuntu Focal 20.04 DNS/DHCP container running bind9 and isc-dhcp-server (see Note 1 below)
 * Replicates the LXC-containerized DNS/DHCP container to all Orabuntu-LXC physical GRE-connected hosts
 * Optionally stores LXC-containerized DNS/DHCP updates at Amazon S3 for replication
 * Automatically detects filesystem types which support lxc-snapshot overlayfs for LXC-containerized DNS/DHCP